-We may not be able to conduct clinical trials in some jurisdictions outside of the United States.
+Our ability to conduct clinical trials in some jurisdictions outside of the United States may be adversely affected.

-We expect to open clinical trial sites in regions outside the United States during 2022, including the European Union and the United Kingdom, and we may conduct future clinical trials in markets outside the United States.
+We currently have clinical trial sites in regions outside the United States, including Asia, the European Union and the United Kingdom, and we will continue to conduct future clinical trials in these markets.
 Our ability to conduct clinical trials at sites located outside the United States is subject to numerous risks unique to conducting business in jurisdictions outside the United States, including:

-- difficulty in establishing or managing relationships with qualified CROs, physicians and clinical trial sites; - different local standards for the conduct of clinical trials; - difficulty in complying with various and complex import laws and regulations when shipping drugs to certain countries; - the potential burden of complying with a variety of laws, medical standards and regulatory requirements, including the regulation of pharmaceutical and biotechnology products and treatments; - lack of consistency in standard of care from country to country; - diminished protection of intellectual property in some countries; - instability in economic or political conditions, including inflation, recession and actual or anticipated military conflicts, social upheaval or political uncertainty; - foreign exchange fluctuations; - cultural differences in medical practice and clinical research; and - changes in country or regional regulatory requirements.
+- difficulty in establishing or managing relationships with qualified CROs, physicians and clinical trial sites; - different local standards for the conduct of clinical trials; - · difficulty in complying with various and complex import laws and regulations when shipping drugs to certain countries; - the potential burden of complying with a variety of laws, medical standards and regulatory requirements, including the regulation of pharmaceutical and biotechnology products and treatments; - lack of consistency in standard of care from country to country; - diminished protection of intellectual property in some countries; - instability in economic or political conditions, including inflation, recession and actual or anticipated military conflicts, social upheaval or political uncertainty; - foreign exchange fluctuations; - cultural differences in medical practice and clinical research; and - changes in country or regional regulatory requirements.